Apple Acquiring P.a. Semi Is An Example Of

 Shifting Towards In-House Design: A Long-Term Strategy

 The acquisition of P.A.
-Semi signaled a long-term strategic shift for Apple.
-It demonstrated a commitment to investing in internal engineering capabilities and taking greater control over the core technologies that powered its products.
+Practically speaking, semi signaled a long-term strategic shift for Apple.
+Which means it demonstrated a commitment to investing in internal engineering capabilities and taking greater control over the core technologies that powered its products.
 This strategy extended beyond processors to other areas, such as displays, cameras, and software.

 By bringing key technologies in-house, Apple could: